edwinm/carbonium/README.md

 **`document: object` (optional)** - Document or element in which to apply the selector

+Returns an array of the matched elements, which can also be accessed as a single element.

 ## Typescript

 Carbonium is written in TypeScript and provides all typings.